robotpy/robotpy-docs/install/cscore.rst

      cscore cannot use a statically compiled OpenCV python module at this time

 5. Install robotpy-cscore via pip3.
-It should be as easy as running ``pip3 install robotpy-cscore`` -- though be warned, it takes several minutes to compile!
+It should be as easy as running ``pip3 install --no-build-isolation robotpy-cscore`` -- though be warned, it takes several minutes to compile!

 In the future we may provide binaries that can be installed on commonly used